bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/about-webhooks.md

 To ensure webhook callback requests are secure, BigCommerce takes the following precautions:

 * Webhook payloads contain minimal information about the store and event
 * Webhook payloads are sent over **TLS-encrypted** connection
+* Registered webhooks are automatically deactivated in our system on app uninstall
 * Create Webhook requests accept an optional header object which can be used to authenticate callbacks requests

 **POST requests that includes header object**